 RA 602 CA®

 RA 602 CA® alloy is the most oxidation resistant/high strength nickel alloy available.
-It is capable of extreme temperature use up to 2250°F (1232°C).
+It is capable of extreme temperature use up to and beyond 2200°F (1200°C).
 For thermal processing applications where minimal product contamination is necessary, the oxidation/scaling resistance of RA 602 CA is extremely desirable.
 A high chromium content, along with aluminum and yttrium additions, allows the alloy to develop a tightly adhering oxide scale.

 A relatively high carbon content combined with the alloying additions of titanium and zirconium results in high creep rupture strength.
 RA 602 CA provides 150% of the strength of other commonly used nickel alloys such as alloy 600.